 So you gotta drive through the desert.
-Or maybe it’s not the desert, but it’s in the South and it’s really, really hot.
+Or maybe it’s not the desert, but it’s summer and it’s really, really hot.
 Do you know how to keep yourself, your passengers, and other drivers safe?
 We’ll help you out.

 We’ll cover a few car care tips you’ll want to know before driving in hot weather.
 Everything from keeping your air conditioning going strong to what can happen if you let your tire pressure increase or decrease too much.
-You might not always cover this information in drivers ed or when you learn about defensive driving tactis, but it’s super important so pay attention!
+You might not always cover this information in drivers ed or when you learn about defensive driving tactics, but it’s super important so pay attention!

 What should you do if you see this symbol on your dashboard?
 Of if the gauge on your temperature gauge is all the way over to H?
 Pro tip: it should always be somewhere between C and H when your car is running.

 Immediately pull over and let your engine cool.
 That symbol is part of your temperature gauge and means that your car is getting too hot and is in danger of overheating.
 This can cause your vehicle’s engine permanent damage within minutes.
 You’re more likely to see this symbol in the summer, so be on the lookout.

 If you absolutely can’t pull over right away, turn off your air condition and turn on your car’s heater.
 Really!
 Your heater works by pulling hot air from your engine which can cool your engine down.
 Note: this will definitely not cool you down, but it could save some pricey repairs on your car!

 If you find that your car is overheating when the weather is mild, you’re probably looking at a different problem like low coolant levels.
 This can also be caused by a leak in your cooling system in one of the many parts that make it up, like the radiator, tubes, or water pump.